eccenca/documentation.eccenca.com/docs/release-notes/corporate-memory-24-1/index.md

 ## eccenca Corporate Memory Control (cmemc) v24.1.0

 We're excited to bring you the latest update to Corporate Memory Control (cmemc) v24.1.0, which introduces new features, improvements and bug fixes:

+v24.1.0 of Corporate Memory Control (cmemc) adds the following new features:

+-   Added support for importing vocabulary from standard input (stdin)
+-   `admin acl` command group
+    -   `create` command - Create an access condition
+    -   `delete` command - Delete access conditions
+    -   `inspect` command - Inspects the access condition
+    -   `list` command - List all access conditions
+    -   `review` command - Reviews the graph rights for a given access condition
+    -   `update` command - Updates an access condition
+-   `graph validation` command group
+    -   `execute` command - Start a validation process
+    -   `inspect` command - Inspect validation process results
+    -   `list` command - List validation processes
+    -   `cancel` command - Cancel a running validation process
+-   `admin user list` command
+    -   `--filter` option - filter user list
+-   `admin status` command
+    -   raises an error if the Corporate Memory license is expired (grace period)
+    -   raises a warning if the GraphDB license expires in less than one month

+v24.1.0 of Corporate Memory Control (cmemc) ships the following changes:

+-   `graph import` command
+    -   importing a directory to a single graph no longer raises an error but imports all turtle files to this graph

 ## Migration Notes